 Odd Wisconsin Archive

-Wisconsin is full of weird and wild natural places such as Stand Rock and Witch's Gulch, but the places that early settlers found most remarkable were made by man, not nature.
+Wisconsin is full of weird and wild natural places such as Stand Rock and Witch's Gulch, But the places that early settlers found most remarkable were made by man, not nature.

 Spread all across our state, often on bluffs and highlands overlooking water, are thousands of carefully crafted mounds in the shapes of bear or deer, lizards or turtles, magnificent birds, or simply in long linear embankments.
 Most were sculpted onto the earth between 600 and 1,200 A.D., and some archaeologists and Native Americans believe they symbolized spirits of the sky, earth, and water.

 "I wish to announce," wrote Increase Lapham to the State Historical Society that year, "the discovery by Mr. William H. Canfield near Baraboo in Sauk County of an ancient artificial mound or earth-work of the most strange and extraordinary character of any yet brought to light.
 It represents, as will be seen by the accompanying drawing (see plate, fig. 1), very clearly and decidedly the human form in the act of walking, and with an expression of boldness and decision which cannot be mistaken.

 The effigy mounds that survive continue to awe and impress us with their other-worldy beauty and simple antiquity.
 In recent years, the Society has assisted artists and musicians who were creating works inspired by them, Indian tribes and local historians working to save them, and countless thousands of children for whom they are virtual time-machines, carrying young imaginations back 1,000 years in a single glance.
 For more information, pick up a copy of Indian Mounds of Wisconsin by Bob Birmingham and Leslie Eisenberg, or one of the other titles about mounds in specific parts of our state.

-:: Posted in Curiosities on March 29, 2007
+:: Posted in Curiosities on October 17, 2013